 Dal Samosa is dedicated to my childhood memories of festive snacks and food.

-I am born and brought up in a small town of Uttarakhand, which was part of Uttar Pradesh earlier, where every lady is an expert in making tea-time snacks, chips, sweets at home.
+I was born and brought up in the small town of Uttarakhand, which was part of Uttar Pradesh earlier, where every lady is an expert in making tea-time snacks, chips, sweetmeats at home.

-As a kid, I use to help my mom in making all the Holi and Diwali Snacks.
+As a kid, I used to help my mom in making all the Holi and Diwali Snacks.

 Dal Samosa Dough: Make sure to rub oil and flour nicely before adding water.
 This process needs most of your time and attention if you want a sweetshop like dal samosa.
-Both (flour and oil), when combined together, must look like bread crumbs.
+Both (flour and oil), when combined, must look like bread crumbs.

-Next, add only 1 tablespoon of ice-cold water at a time to bind the dough.
-We want a stiff dough and not a soft one.
-Knead the dough for 5 – 10 minutes.
+Next, add only one tablespoon of ice-cold water at a time to bind the dough.
+Again, we want a stiff dough and not a soft one.
+Finally, knead the dough for 5 – 10 minutes.

 After 30 minutes, again knead the dough for 5 – 10 minutes.
 This time, it will become a bit soft and pliable.